hsloot/integratecpp/README.md

 remotes::install_github("hsloot/integratecpp")
 ```

-To include the header into your C++ source files for building with
+To include the header into your C++ source files for building with Rcpp,
-`Rcpp`, use
+use

 ``` cpp
 // C++